adamante/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==
 = 1.0.0-alpha =
-* ADDED : we can now select a fixed boobable item by shorcode.
+* ADDED : we can now select a fixed boobable item by shorcode or URL query.
+* TESTED : tested WordPress 5.2.

 == Changelog ==